Quick Start

 environment variable like so:

-To verify that the CLI was installed correctly, you can run the following command:
+To verify that the CLI was installed correctly, check the scale cli version by running the following command:

 For alternative installation methods or to build the CLI from source, please see the CLI Installation Guide.